House plants offer so many more benefits than just a bit of decoration.

 By feeling less stressed and more content, your immune system will benefit.
 As shown in the points below, having house plants can not only prevent you getting ill more often, but can also can speed up recovery time.

-5. Plants can speed up recovery from illness
+5. Indoor plants can speed up recovery from illness

 The presence of plants can help patients recovery from illnesses and speed up recovery rates after surgery.